hexlunapng/fixing-Razers-skidded-code/README.md

 ---

-**Aegis Backend** is in constant developement and is constantly going through updates if you encounter any error or problem open an issue request here or dm **RazerFrFr** on discord.
+**Aegis Backend** is in constant development and is constantly going through updates if you encounter any error or problem open an issue request here or dm **RazerFrFr** on discord.